Roshan-Patro/Online-Shopping-Application/README.md

 - View all customer details
 - Update customer password

-## 🚀 Cart and Cart-Product Features
+## 🚀 Cart and Cart-Product Features:
 - Add a product to cart
 - Remove a product from cart
 - Update the quantity of a product in cart